Skip to main content

 Added in v1.27

-Additionally to the above, you can specify the same target vector multiple times with different query vectors.
+You can also specify the same target vector multiple times with different query vectors.
 In other words, you can use multiple query vectors for the same target vector.

 The query vectors in this case are specified as an array of vectors.
 There are multiple ways to specify the target vectors in this case: